 What is the Massachusetts Tort Threshold?

-These criteria ensure that only significant injuries go beyond the basic no-fault insurance system.
+These conditions ensure that only claims involving significant injuries move beyond the no-fault system and into the tort law car accident arena.

 How to Determine Liability in Tort Claims for Motor Vehicle Accidents in Massachusetts?